 4135 miles showing on the working odometer.
 This odometer was reset to 0 in the restoration in 2001 so it indicates actual break in miles on the new power plant.

 Pearl White with Silver panels.
 Outlined in a beautiful gold paint pinstripe with Indian feathers on both sides of the front fender tip, Feathers are above the clear coat for easy removal if the new owner wishes.

 Paint is of excellent product quality and applied by a professional painter.
 Excellent application and preparation.

-The sheet metal is believed to be all original.
+The sheet metal is in great shape, albeit from a different year.
 The restoration was excellently completed with final fit and finish of top quality.
 No dings or dents noted.

 Gas tanks were sent out for special epoxy lining in 2004 and they are in excellent condition for the long term.

 Chrome on this motorcycle is not factory correct for the year.
 What you see was completely replated during the restoration by a quality plating shop.
 It is without pits or surface rust and carries a superb shine.
 The overall look of this chrome on this paint is excellent.

 New motor by Krumm Motorcycles of Austin, TX. during the 2000 restoration.
 The power plant was completely rebuilt.
 The engine was moved up to 80 inch and it has been correctly broken in.
 Of course, there is a small amount of oil leak which is correct.
 The motorcycle was converted to 12-volt in 2004 and includes electronic ignition and a Cycle Electric rebuilt generator 12-volt.
 This 1945 Indian Chief starts, runs, and shifts smoothly.

 Carburetor is an M344 with NYPD stamped on the side of the body.
 Correct for a Chief model of this year.